Aaron-Bopp/TIM/40_Evergreens/my TO(DO) and EVER(GREEN) structure.md

 ##### \#EVER(GREEN)

 This is the status field in my notes.
 The purpose behind this status is to be an intentional classification of how developed the note is.
-In the past I had a much more complicated system, that tried to combine both this classification and what my intentions were.
+^[[[Ever(green) structure until 2022-01-14|In the past, I had a much more complicated system]], that tried to combine both classification and what my intentions were.
-^[See the previous version of this structure here [[Ever(green) structure until 2022-01-14]]] This is system still does this, but on a much less granular level.
+This system still does this, but on a much less granular level.]

 - **\#EVER/SEED** notes that may only have a couple sentences or a few links.
 They are speculative insights, that I have either gathered from external resources or found through connections of other notes.
 They could grow into sprouts within a few weeks, or months, but can accumulate backlinks and resources that will help them grow in time.
-- **\#EVER/SAPLING** notes that have a body that fleshes out their core concept, but haven't developed into something evergreen
+- **\#EVER/SAPLING** notes that have a body that fleshes out their core concept, but haven't had the chance to develop into something evergreen. %% Usually the things that make these evergreen will happen outside the note like additional backlinks, development of outgoing links, and general use. %%
-- **\#EVER/GREEN** notes that cover their concept well and interlink with the other notes.
-I have seen these notes remain true over time, and they have value inside and outside of the vault
+- **\#EVER/GREEN** There are three main aspects that make a note evergreen: Quality of [[understanding]], frequency of use, and level of insight.
+If a note is strong in any of these areas then I will classify it as evergreen.

 These first three refer primarily to how developed the note is, but also come with the idea that I do not have any current intention of working on them.
 ^[This doesn't mean that they can't or won't be worked on. [[Evergreen notes organize knowledge so that it can grow]], but they can only do so much without our direct interaction.]
 This means that any ideas that I have for them should be marked with \#TO tags.
 There should be no limit on home many of these notes I have.
 ^[[[A totally integrated machine should be infinitely scalable]]]

-- **\#EVER/WEED** notes that have content that I am not happy with, these are filtered out from my publish vault
+- **\#EVER/WEED** notes that have content that I am not happy with, these are filtered out from my publish vault.
 - **\#EVER/SPROUT** notes that I am unsure of what stage they are at.
 All new notes come in with this tag, and will sit here until I am confident enough to assign them a stronger classification.
 There is less pressure to understand what needs to be done and what needs to be connected because these are in my priority que.
-If the number of the notes with this status is getting overwhelming, that probably means I am trying to understand too much new [[information]] at once, and something is going to get lost.
-At that point, I need to go through and classify notes better, and I can wait for [[spaced repetition]] to bring them up again.
+If the number of the notes with this status is getting overwhelming, that probably means I am hitting the [[There is a limit to how much information you can process at once|limit of how much information you can process at once]] and something is going to get lost.
+At that point, I need to go through and define relationships and what needs to be worked on.
+Then I can either add them to my [[incremental writing]] que or wait for [[spaced repetition]] to bring them up again.

 These statuses are much more focused on what my current intentions are for the note.
 As the number of notes I have grows, I need a way to prioritize notes in a way that I will actually use.
 The main downfall of my last system was that it was far to complicated to maintain, and so I wasn't able to actually draw value from it.

 ##### Use these tags to your advantage

 The point of these tags is to give you ways to *meaningfully* interact with your notes.
-Just adding and changing tags is not meaningful, but purposefully classifying and marking your tags is, because it decreases the amount [[friction]] you feel when trying to improve your notes.
+Just adding and changing tags is not meaningful, but purposefully classifying and marking your notes is.
+The goal is that using these tags should reduce the amount [[friction]] you feel when trying to improve your notes.

 ### <hr class="footnote"/>